 Opportunities for students to provide clinical services in languages other than English: If yes, please indicate language: No. Clinical Supervision (please describe the supervision that will be provided to the JDP student) Trainees will be given 1 hour of in-person supervision with a licensed psychologist.
 Supplemental supervision and consultation readily available from other members of the team.
-Opportunities for tiered supervision with interns and postdoctoral fellows are also available.
-Supervision or training in issues of inclusion, diversity, equity, and access: Diversity factors in case- conceptualization, diagnosis, and treatment are emphasized in individual supervision.
+Opportunities for tiered supervision with interns and postdoctoral fellows may also be available. diversity, equity, and access: Diversity factors in case- conceptualization, diagnosis, and treatment are emphasized in individual supervision.
 Many of our supervisors are part of the VA Diversity Action Committee, and practicum students could become involved, if desired.
 We have expertise in LGBTQ+ related issues.
-Number of students 4 Student experience necessary: CBT knowledge/experience Time commitment: 10 hours - can be one long day as some supervisors are on site 7-5:30p, or two part days are recommended Practicum length: Full year Start date: 7/1/23 Limiting factors such as days and times students must be available, specific meetings that need to be attended etc if applicable: Must be onsite at Kearny Mesa - current policies do not permit telework from home.
+Number of students 2 Student experience necessary: CBT knowledge/experience Time commitment: 10 hours a week - two part days are recommended but can be one long day based on supervisor Practicum length: Full year Start date: 7/1/24 Limiting factors such as days and times students must be available, specific meetings that need to be attended etc if applicable: Must be onsite at Kearny Mesa - current policies do not permit telework from home.
 Please provide information about parking at your practicum site (e.g., is there reserved parking, is there a cost for parking etc).
 Free and ample parking on the 3 rd and 4 th floors of the parking structure or in the lot south of the parking structure.

-Other issues, if applicable: We can offer this placement Monday-Friday due to having several supervisors, but please note that not all supervisors are available every day.
-If you have strong scheduling needs and specific training goals, please ask about which supervisor is available on your selected day(s).
-Date description revised: 3-8-23
+Other issues, if applicable: We can offer this placement Monday-Wednesday and Friday, but please note that not all supervisors are available every day.
+If you have strong scheduling needs and specific training goals, please see description above.
+Date description revised: 3-7-24

-Placement Name: San Diego VA - Chula Vista BHIP (General Mental Health) Supervisor(s): Melissa Muñoz, Ph.D.
-Address(es): 353 H Street, Chula Vista, CA 9191 Phone number(s): Dr. Muñoz: 619-476-6011 Email(s): Melissa.Munoz@va.gov Type of placement: VA Behavioral Health Integration Program (BHIP) Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Welcome to Chula Vista BHIP as a part of the VA San Diego Healthcare system!
+Placement Name: San Diego VA - Chula Vista BHIP (General Mental Health) Supervisor(s): Melissa Muñoz, Ph.D. and Kimberly Mathis, Ph.D.
+Address(es): 353 H Street, Chula Vista, CA 9191 Phone number(s): Dr. Muñoz: 619-476-6011 and Dr. Mathis 619-409-9460 Email(s): Melissa.Munoz@va.gov and Kimberly.Mathis@va.gov Type of placement: VA Behavioral Health Integration Program (BHIP) Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Welcome to Chula Vista BHIP as a part of the VA San Diego Healthcare system!
 Trainees have the opportunity to work with a wide variety of clinical presentations from our from our General Mental Health population (BHIP clinic).
 Possible clinical presentations include: depression, anxiety, PTSD (using CPT or PE), substance use issues (typically not full SUDs), anger/emotion regulation difficulties, insomnia, health co-morbidities, and relationship problems.
 We will select cases according to trainees' interests and training needs.
-We are flexible in trainees working toward their own clinical goals which may additionally include: individual therapy, co-leading groups, consulting in a multidisciplinary team, and completing diagnostic intakes.
+We are flexible in trainees working toward their own clinical goals which may additionally include: individual therapy, co-leading groups, and consulting in a multidisciplinary team.
 The Chula Vista BHIP clinic additionally has an incredibly diverse Veteran population including racial/ethnically diverse (>50%), age ranges (approximately 20-75 years old), Social Economic Status, and LGBTQ+ Veterans.
 Trainees are highly encouraged to work alongside their supervisors to incorporate the multi-facets of diversity into their case conceptualizations utilizing different cultural models (i.e., Hayes ADDRESSING Model) to implement the best Veteran-centered care.
-Additionally, clinical specializations include Interpersonal Processing Therapy (Dr. Muñoz), CBT-I (and CBT more broadly), Social Skills Training, trauma treatment, DBT Skillsets, and Mindfulness Based Stress Reduction.